Podcasts

 Well, unless you're in a state without local and state sales tax like New Hampshire, bunch of others.
 Right?
 Mhmm.
 Not Texas, not Massachusetts, not California.
 But it's the signaling here.

 And it was interesting that it gave away that kind of of that kind of thing.
-When you listen and read what's on on social media, what you kind of hear back is that people are saying, you know, the young carrier is becoming uncaring, which gives the opportunity to AT and T and to Verizon to grab that customer advocate mantle.
+When you listen and read what's on on social media, what you kind of hear back is that people are saying, you know, the young carrier is becoming uncaring, which gives the opportunity to AT&T and to Verizon to grab that customer advocate mantle.
 It is now lying on the floor.
 Right?
 And somebody gotta pick it up.

 I think it's interesting.
 I think on one hand, it indicates that T Mobile thinks they have a lot of pricing power.
 Right?
 And if you look at what they've been doing with their quarterly earnings for the last three, four years, and I think that's probably accurate.
 On the other end, I totally agree with you that this is not a customer friendly move in a lot of ways.